-as Alfred Kinsey, Laura Linney as Clara McMillen (Kinsey's research partner and wife), Peter Sarsgaard
+Starring Liam Neeson as Alfred Kinsey, Laura Linney as Clara McMillen (his research partner and wife), Peter Sarsgaard as Clyde Martin (his research partner and occasional lover), and John Lithgow as Alfred Seguine Kinsey (his father).

 - Adaptational Attractiveness: The real Alfred Kinsey vs. Liam Neeson.